How to Start Jam jelly making business – Investment, Profit | StartupYo

 While you spread out that fresh jam on your bread well spread out the reasons for you to take up this opportunity

-- Firstly, because of trends in manufacturing low calories, no added preservatives and organic jams and jellies the market for this is vast because of the growing health awareness among consumers
+- Because of trends in manufacturing low calories, no added preservatives and organic jams and jellies the market for this is vast because of the growing health awareness among consumers

-- Secondly the manufacturing process of making jams and jellies is minimal and has a vast distributor network
+- The manufacturing process of making jams and jellies is minimal and has a vast distributor network

-- Lastly, the demand for the jams and jellies under your brand could also cater to the foreign demand because of the flavour and fruits made available by you
+- The demand for the jams and jellies under your brand could also cater to the foreign demand because of the flavour and fruits made available by you.